2018 World Cup Host Cities and Venues

 With a population of just under 340,000, Saransk will be one of the smaller host cities at the 2018 World Cup.
 What it lacks in size, it makes up for in beauty.
 Located on the Saranka River, this European-influenced city has plenty of historical buildings, theaters, museums, and well-maintained parks.
 Saransk is also well-known for its sporting achievements, and is the hometown of many Olympic and World champions.

 Specially for the World Cup, the city of Saransk is building an arena much bigger than they would otherwise need.
 Seating capacity for the World Cup will be in the 45,000 range, though the upper level seating will later be dismantled, resulting in a permanent seating capacity of approximately 28,000.
 The empty space will be filled with shops and leisure space.
-Located on the banks of the River Insar, the stadium’s design is built to resemble a solar sphere.
+Located on the banks of the River Insar, Mordovia Arena’s design is built to resemble a solar sphere and is will make an exciting new addition to the city’s central core.

 Sports fans will fondly remember Sochi as the successful host of the 2014 Winter Games.
 It’s Russia’s largest resort city, flanked by the majestic Caucasus Mountains and the Black Sea.
 As the southernmost city at the 2018 World Cup, it has a mild climate that attracts hundreds of thousands of tourists every year.
 It’s a great place to try your hand at some adventure sports like mountain climbing or hang-gliding but also an idyllic spot to relax and lounge by the pool.